According to Italian intestate succession, the following rules apply in case the deceased did not make any will:

 In case of absence of all previously mentioned subjects, the estate will be assigned automatically to the Italian State that has no right to renounce the heritage.

-For further info please contact info@vgslawyers.com or leave your details in the Contact Form and you will be contacted within 24 hours.
+For further information please contact info@vgslawyers.com or leave your contact details in the Contact Form and you will be contacted within 24 hours.